Imec Presents Sub-1nm Process and Transistor Roadmap Until 2036: From Nanometers to the Angstrom Era

 Imec, the most advanced semiconductor research firm in the world, recently shared its sub-'1nm' silicon and transistor roadmap at its Future Summit event in Antwerp, Belgium.
-The roadmap gives us a rough idea of the timelines through 2036 for the next major process nodes and transistor architectures the company will research and develop in its labs in cooperation with industry giants, like TSMC, Intel, Samsung, and ASML.
+The roadmap gives us a rough idea of the timelines through 2036 for the next major process nodes and transistor architectures the company will research and develop in its labs in cooperation with industry giants, like TSMC, Intel, Samsung, and ASML, among many others.

 You might not have heard of the Interuniversity Microelectronics Centre (imec) before, but it ranks among the most important companies in the world alongside better-known companies like TSMC and EUV-toolmaker ASML.
 While the semiconductor research-focused imec doesn’t operate with much fanfare, it serves as the quiet cornerstone of the semiconductor industry, bringing fierce rivals like Intel, TSMC, and Samsung together with chip toolmakers such as ASML and Applied Materials, not to mention the equally-critical semiconductor software design companies (EDA) like Cadence and Synopsys, in a non-competitive environment.
 This collaboration allows the companies to define the next generation of tools and software they will use to design and manufacture the chips that power the world.

-A standardized approach is becoming increasingly important in the face of the profoundly increasing complexity of the chip design process and the expanding costs associated with designing the chips and the tools that make them.
-Imec also partners with customers, like Intel or TSMC, among many others, for R&D on new technologies they can use in their latest processors, and has helped pioneer EUV technology in concert with its long-time partner ASML.
+A standardized approach is becoming increasingly important in the face of the profoundly increasing complexity and cost of designing the chips, and the tools that make them.
+Imec also partners with customers, like Intel or TSMC, among many others, for R&D on new technologies they can use in their latest processors.
+The company is also famous for helping helped pioneer EUV technology in concert with its long-time partner ASML.

 Defining the Problem